 However, the FDA started requiring warnings about diabetes on all statin medications in 2012.

-Researchers have looked for a connection between arthritis pain and stain use, but not been able to find one.
+Researchers have looked for a connection between arthritis pain and statin use, but not been able to find one.
 Some have even suggested use of statins may ease arthritis symptoms.

 Website design borrowed from MIT Media Lab under Creative Commons Attribution 3.0 license.